geshan/geshan.github.com/source/_posts/2015-02-21-working-for-a-non-profit.markdown

 companies but even smaller start-ups are giving their services for free.

 > This is a contribution to non profit organizations by informing them that they can get lots of useful services at no
 > cost which can otherwise cost them hundreds of dollars each year.
+If you know of any more software or SAAS, please
+> add it in the comments.
 Lets #doGood.